The feeling of achieving a goal is great! But sometimes the feeling of working to improve, getting better, and trying new things is even greater.

 We can model this as parents by recognizing our child’s efforts, praising the work — not the accomplishment — and helping our child learn to sit with their emotions.
 You can say, “Learning to do a cartwheel is hard for you, and you’ve been trying for a while.
 I see you’re frustrated and upset.
 I am here with you.”

 The benefits of helping others are profound.
 It renews our child’s faith in the process of learning, underlines their understanding of what they know, and builds their emotional toolbox.
-When our kids learn to move through setbacks and keep working toward a goal, it develops their growth mindset.
+When our children learn to move through setbacks and keep working toward a goal, it develops their growth mindset.
 They become more adept at handling failure, which sets them up for greater personal growth and success.

 About the Author: